agsb/jelly/README.md

 Jelly does a classical Read-Eval-Print Loop, or REPL, over bytes received from a code tape.
 For each byte, use a lookup table to translate into a opcode and execute actions.

-Not all bytes are opcodes then needs a NOP, do nothing instruction, to catch those and just advance the code tape.
+Not all bytes are opcodes and mapped as NOP, do nothing instruction, to catch those and just advance the code tape.

 #### Table of OP-CODES
 | opcode | ascii | action | code set | name |